Gleaning in Tennessee

 What We Do

-Based in Nashville, the Society of St. Andrew Tennessee regional office coordinates the state-wide Tennessee Gleaning Network, handles the placement and distribution of large loads with the Potato and Produce Project, and advocates on behalf of numerous hunger relief programs.
-Since the establishment of a regional office in 2010, SoSA has distributed more than 12 million pounds of produce — or 38 million servings — to Tennessee communities experiencing hunger and poverty.
+Based in Nashville, the Society of St. Andrew Tennessee regional office (established in 2010) coordinates the state-wide Tennessee Gleaning Network, handles the placement and distribution of large loads with the Potato and Produce Project, and advocates on behalf of numerous hunger relief programs.
+Since SoSA began in 1979, it has distributed more than 14 million pounds of produce — or 42 million servings — to Tennessee communities experiencing hunger and poverty.

 How can I help?